Current Residents

 Medical School: University of Connecticut School of Medicine, Farmington, CT

 I grew up in Ellington, CT (home to the largest dairy farm in the state) with my parents, twin sister, and several German Shorthaired Pointers.
-My family has always had strong ties to UConn as my parents along with many aunts, uncles, and cousins attended school there.
+My family has strong ties to UConn as my parents and sister, along with many aunts, uncles, and cousins are alumni.
 They are all very proud that I have received my education from UConn.
-My interest in neurology began in high school biology and chemistry courses and was strengthened after my grandfather contracted ALS.
-I'm proud to practice this medical specialty to honor his memory.
+My interest in neurology began after taking high school biology and chemistry courses.
+This interest was further strengthened after my grandfather was diagnosed with ALS.
+I'm proud to practice neurology to honor his memory.

 In my free time I enjoy watching films, following my favorite football team (Tottenham Hotspur), and spending time with my wife.